 From the seller’s point of view, you get the opportunity to get more personal with your customers by obtaining their email IDs.
-This will help you understand customer purchase behavior, and hence, appropriately send them targeted advertising mailers and promotional mails.
+This will help you understand customer purchase behavior, and hence, appropriately send them targeted advertising mailers and promotional emails.

 64% of customers said that they are open to receiving more marketing content via their e-receipts.